Gabe Vincent NBA Playoffs Player Props: Heat vs. Bucks

 - Vincent's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Bucks have a middling offense in terms of tempo, ranking 12th with 102.4 possessions per contest.

-- Conceding 113.3 points per game, the Bucks are the 14th-ranked squad in the NBA defensively.
+- Giving up 113.3 points per game, the Bucks are the 14th-ranked team in the NBA on defense.

-- The Bucks are the 20th-ranked squad in the NBA, conceding 44.2 rebounds per game.
+- Allowing 44.2 rebounds per game, the Bucks are the 20th-ranked squad in the NBA.

-- Looking at assists, the Bucks are fifth in the NBA, allowing 23.9 per contest.
+- Conceding 23.9 assists per game, the Bucks are the fifth-ranked squad in the league.

-- The Bucks are the 11th-ranked squad in the league at allowing threes, conceding 12.1 made 3-pointers per game.
+- The Bucks give up 12.1 made 3-pointers per contest, 11th-ranked in the league.

 Gabe Vincent vs. the Bucks